tc39/notes/es6/2013-09/sept-18.md

 (discussion about implementations and style)

-RWS: so we can imagine that you'd have different styles of implamentations at each stage?
+RWN: so we can imagine that you'd have different styles of implamentations at each stage?
 Makes sense.

 (agreement)